mozaik-association/mozaik/docs/7Invoices-module.md

 !!!info

-    In the case where, for an unknown reason, a contact is refused his annual collection, a refusal management workflow is activated.
+    In case the annual payment of a contact is refused, a refusal management workflow is activated.

-    - An email is sent to the contact asking him to pay his membership since it has not been paid
+    - An email is sent to the contact asking him to pay his membership since it has not been paid.
-    - The direct debit is stopped (the SEPA mandate is cancelled)
+    - The direct debit is stopped (the SEPA mandate is cancelled).
-    - A new membership line is opened
+    - A new membership line is opened.

 <figure markdown>
 ![screenshot 25](img/screen25.png)